ShreyaC8/ScholarShip/README.md

 $ python manage.py runserver
 ```

-3. Open a browser and go to http://localhost:8000/
+3. Open a browser and go to http://localhost:8000/ (replace 'localhost' with your localhost ID)